minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-yoghurt-bottles.md

 Anyway you need to wash the bottles before you give them to your dog.

-I took 9 of these carton bottles and I put about 5-15 kibbles in each.
+I took 9 of these carton bottles and I put about 5-15 kibble in each.
 It took Miki about 7 minutes to get all the kibble out.

 Later on I put 20 yoghurt bottles into a small cardboard box.
 First I put some small treats on the bottom of the box and also one treat in each bottle, before I placed the bottles into the box.